ViminioSM/SmartStitch/README.md

 </div>

 ## What is SmartStitch?
-A small yet powerful program for stitching together webtoons/manhwa/manhua raws then slicing them down to the whatever size you wish for.
+SmartStitch is a small yet powerful tool for **stitching long webtoon / manhwa / manhua pages** and then **cutting them into panels** suitable for readers and editors.

-The smart part of the name comes from the fact that it uses some simple pixel calculation to stop itself from cutting/slicing through sfx or speech or drawings. it making life much easier for the team working on those raw images.
-[Both CLRD and TS will thank you a lot].
+The "smart" part comes from a pixel-based detector that tries to avoid cutting through text, SFX or important artwork.
+It makes life much easier for the team working on those raws – both CLRD and TS will thank you.

-*It's not fancy, and does not use AI, but it's fast, robust, simple and more importantly works for me.
-(So i decided to share it with you!)*
+*It's not fancy, and does not use AI, but it's fast, robust, simple and – more importantly – it works.
+(So I decided to share it!)*

+## Key Features (GUI)

+- **Smart panel detection**
+  - Combines multiple input images vertically and uses pixel comparison to choose safe cut positions.
+  - Optional direct slicing mode for fixed-height panels.

+- **Multi-tab GUI workflow**
+  - **Basic**: input/output, file format, rough panel height.
+  - **Advanced**: PSD-oriented workflows (two folders, PSD source).
+  - **Detector**: tuning for detection sensitivity, scan step, margins.
+  - **Profile**: save and switch between configuration profiles.
+  - **Post Process**: run an external tool (e.g. waifu2x) and optionally ComicZip.

+- **Advanced PSD Merge (GUI Only)**
+  - **Two folders (Normal + Edited)**: merge RAW + edited pages into 2‑layer PSDs.
+  - **PSD source (folder of PSDs)**: full pipeline based on PSD/PSB input, generating Edited, Original and final Merged PSD folders.

+- **External post-process integration**
+  - Runs any command-line tool after stitching (e.g. waifu2x, imagemagick).
+  - Supports placeholders like `[stitched]` and `[processed]` in arguments.

+- **ComicZip integration**
+  - Optional ComicZip run to zip stitched / processed output.
+  - In the Advanced PSD source workflow, ComicZip runs **only on the final [Merged] folder**.

+- **Quality & format options**
+  - PNG/JPG/WebP/BMP/PSD/TIFF/TGA output.
+  - Lossy quality slider for JPG/WebP.
+  - Width enforcement modes (none, automatic, custom).

+- **Convenience features**
+  - Drag‑and‑drop of folders into all input/output directory fields.
+  - Multiple **profiles** for different projects / resolutions.
+  - Robust logging system for easier bug reports.

+The console version exposes the same core stitching/detection logic via command‑line flags, for batch or headless workflows.

 ## Screenshots